SAMMISolutions/docs/doc_posts/_commands-misc/misc-http-request.md

   - commands/169
 ---

-This command lets you send a web request, i.e. call an API and receive its response.\
+This command lets you send a web request, i.e. call an API and receive its response.

-Use it together with [Wait For/Until]({{ "commands/wait" | relative_url }}) commands, as you can pause button execution until you get a response back.
+{% include async.html %}

 | Box Name | Type | Description |
 |-------|--------|--------